 5. Tax software can help

-Like everything else associated with the Internal Revenue Service, it doesn't pay to be dishonest.
-The IRS may reduce or even revoke a filer's access to the Earned Income Tax Credit for a number of years if the agency determines the filer committed fraud or flouted the rules to obtain the credit.
+The IRS may reduce or even revoke a filer's access to the Earned Income Credit for a number of years if the agency determines the filer committed fraud or flouted the rules to obtain the credit.

-In the event the IRS determines a filer has supplied fraudulent financial information to claim the EITC, it may penalize the filer by disallowing the credit for 10 years.
+- In the event the IRS determines a filer has supplied fraudulent financial information to claim the EIC, it may penalize the filer by disallowing the credit for 10 years.

 These penalties do not apply to math or clerical errors.